rk2900/DRSA/README.md

-# DEep Survival Analysis (DESA)
+# Deep Recurrent Survival Analysis (DRSA)
-A `tensorflow` implementation of DESA model.
+A `tensorflow` implementation of DRSA model.
 This is the experiment code for the working paper.

 Our model is `DESA` model.
 The baseline models are `COX-NN`, `GAMMA`, `MM`, `STM`, `MTLSA`, `RNN` and `DNN`.
 Among the baseline implementations, we forked the code of [STM](https://github.com/zeromike/bid-lands)(it also has the implementation of `MM`) and [MTLSA](https://github.com/MLSurvival/MTLSA).